Mechanics of Materials

 The group is concerned with the development of methods to calculate the strength of materials.
 To accomplish our goals, we work with experimental techniques, numerical methods (FEM) and theories for damage and fracture mechanics.
 Today, our work is focused on the strength of composite materials and adhesive joints.
 Increasing demands on lower emissions and decreased fuel consumption provide a strong driving force for changing from traditional engineering materials to light weight materials.
 Often these materials cannot be joined by welding.
 Adhesive joining provides an interesting technique that facilitates joining of different materials.
 Composite materials provide excellent strength and stiffness to weight ratios.
 They are often used in high demanding environments where the safety of the structure is essential.
 Within this field we develop methods to improve the predictability of strength properties.

-Lightweight joints (2013-14) is a Volvo Preferred Academic Partner project aiming at lightweight joining solutions for industrial applications.
-Project leader is Dr Anders Biel.
+Lightweight joints (2013-15) is a Volvo Preferred Academic Partner project aiming at lightweight joining solutions for industrial applications.
+Project leader is Dr Tobias Andersson.

 PLUGG (2013-2016) is an FFI-financed project under the leading of Swerea IVF.
 It aims at developing a joining methodology for joining lightweight materials such as composites in the car industry.
 Industrial partners are Volvo Car Company, Gestamp Hardtech, Stanley Black & Decker.
-Local project leader is Dr Thomas Carlberger.
+Local project leader is Dr Tobias Andersson.

 Ulf Stigh, Professor